-Tideway is owned by a consortium of investors that comprises Allianz, Amber Infrastructure, Dalmore Capital and DIF.
+The company is owned by a consortium of investors that comprises Allianz, Amber Infrastructure, Dalmore Capital and DIF.
 Our investors have extensive experience of investing in and managing a wide range of infrastructure assets in the UK and overseas.
-More than 1.7 million UK pensioners have an indirect investment in Tideway through UK pension funds managed by our investors.
+More than two million UK pensioners have an indirect investment in Tideway through UK pension funds managed by our investors.
 The consortium's backing fulfils a key component of the HM Treasury's National Infrastructure Plan, designed to finance the development of UK infrastructure with the support of highly experienced private investors.

-The construction in the west region will be delivered by a joint venture of BAM Nuttall Ltd, Morgan Sindall Plc and Balfour Beatty Group Limited.
+Tideway employs more than 400 highly experienced professionals to deliver the project, together with its four main delivery partners: The construction in the west region is being delivered by a joint venture of BAM Nuttall Ltd, Morgan Sindall Plc and Balfour Beatty Group Limited.
 This contract is known as Tideway West, with work taking place from Acton to Fulham.

 The construction in the central region is being delivered by a joint venture of Ferrovial Agroman UK Ltd and Laing O'Rourke Construction.
 This contract is known as Tideway Central, with work taking place from Fulham to Blackfriars.

 The construction in the east region is being delivered by a joint venture of Costain Ltd., Vinci Construction Grands Projets and Bachy Soletanche.
 This contract is known as Tideway East, with work taking place from Bermondsey to Stratford.